How To Get A Dietetic Internship

 Once you complete your internship, you receive a verification statement, which basically says you completed what you said you did.
 This means you are eligible to take the RD exam, and it’s time to start studying (this is the best study resource!).

 I allowed one month of studying for the RD exam and had no trouble, but different time periods work for different people.
-Don’t put pressure on yourself!
-I walk you through all of the tips in my post, How to Pass The RD Exam on Your First Try.

 There are so many different career options as a new dietitian, and the field is ever-changing.
 Some of my favorite non-traditional jobs include: